vimpostor/copycat/README.md

 - [x] [openat2](https://man7.org/linux/man-pages/man2/openat2.2.html)
 - [ ] [open](https://man7.org/linux/man-pages/man2/open.2.html)

-Note that if programs use the glibc wrapper for `open` system calls, they often go through an actual `openat()` system call, so it might sometimes seem like more system calls are intercepted than are actually implemented.
+Note that if programs use a libc wrapper for `open`-style system calls, they often go through an actual `openat()` system call, so it might sometimes seem like more system calls are intercepted than are actually implemented.